 The early chapters are setting up later chapters

-Foreshadowing is good, but if you have a lot of chapters in a row that are there only to setup later events, you might make the reader impatient.
+Foreshadowing is good, but if you have a lot of chapters in a row that are there only to setup later events, you might make readers impatient.
 They'll want you to get on with it already and have a point.
-World building and back story chapters are common culprits here.
+World building and backstory chapters are common culprits here.
 What happens doesn't really matter because the point is to show some aspect of the character or their past.
 The scene goal is just something to make the scene work since you need a goal.

 Getting Back on Track

 Luckily, reincorporating episodic chapters isn't that tough.
 It usually just takes deepening the connections that are already there under the surface, and adding in a common thread that ties everything back to the plot.
 Try looking at:

 - Goals: How might you connect the goals in these chapters?
 Can they trigger each other?
 Are there external events pushing your protagonist toward her decisions that can be connected?

 - Internalization: Can your protagonist have a common train of thought that connects the chapters?
 Inner conflict can work to tie things together if the external conflict isn't linear.

 - Stakes: Can the chapters all be ways to avoid the same stake?
 Different attempts to accomplish a similar task.

 - Conflict: Can you bring forward a conflict that these chapters set up?
 A smaller version of a larger issue that can both foreshadow, and show the protagonist failing.

 Episodic chapters can feel like random scenes, but there's a reason you wrote them, so pinpointing that reason is often all it takes to fix it.
 Look deeper at what's going on and pull out those connecting threads so readers can see the story building.